 Call in an Electrician

 With most home improvement jobs you can do it yourself with a little elbow grease and patience.
 Electrical work is one of the exceptions.
 Unless you’re experienced in home wiring, you don’t want to do this job yourself.
-The safety risks are just too great.
+The safety risks are high enough that they greatly outweigh an electrician’s rate.